Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 5. Commit the changes.

-6. Once the CI build is completed, you will see the Quality Gate **failing** in the build summary.
+6. Once the CI build completes, you will see the Quality Gate **failing** in the build summary.

    <img src="images/build_summary_bug_fix.png">

 7. Go to SonarQube portal.
-You will see the bug count is **0** and fixed now.
+You will see the bug count is **0**.

    <img src="images/bug_fix_sonar_portal.png">